What is decentralized finance (DeFi)?

 Asset management

 Another class of service offered by DeFi is asset management.
 It intends to make investing faster, less expensive, and more democratized.
-Aspects of the DeFi ecosystem play very favorably for Asset Management, including transparency, composability, and trustlessness.
+Aspects of the DeFi ecosystem play very favorably for asset management, including transparency, composability, and trustlessness.

 Ampleforth